-- and can destroy the natural beauty of the Arizona landscape.
+- destroy the natural beauty of the Arizona landscape

 To address the widespread infestation, Prescott Creeks coordinates a comprehensive approach with private landowners and regional partners to control invasive weeds in our forested riparian areas.
 The noxious weeds of AZ require diligent control efforts for years to exhaust the invasive seed bank and restore native vegetation.
 To support and fund such a long term (at times never ending) efforts Prescott Creeks and their partners rely on diverse network of support such as:

 - Government agencies (federal and state) provide resources and guidelines.
 Currently The AZ State Forestry Department is funding a Watershed Invasive Weed Control Project, led by Prescott Creeks.
 For more information about this grant program CLICK HERE